-The wedding band is a symbol of love and commitment, and selecting the perfect ring can make some couples feel the pressure.
+Selecting the perfect ring can make some couples feel the pressure.
 While there are a lot of components to consider, one of the biggest is choosing the ring metal that's right for you and your lifestyle.
-We’ve enlisted jewelry pro Zachary Elliott, owner of Zachary's Jewelry, to break down the most popular metals.
+We’ve enlisted jewelry expert Zachary Elliott to break down the most popular metals.

 Meet the Expert

-From gold to palladium, platinum to titanium, tungsten to sterling silver, there’s a metal for everyone (and their budget!) when it comes to saying “I do” to your band.
+From gold to palladium, platinum to titanium, tungsten to sterling silver, there’s a metal for everyone—and their budget!

 Gold is the most common and classic choice for wedding and engagement rings—and for good reason.
 From white gold to yellow to rose gold, this metal provides you with many options.
 While it’s considered the mecca of luxury, select it with caution: You might think the higher karat (not be confused with a diamond’s carat) the better, but when it comes to the longevity of your ring, that's not necessarily the case.

 “Twenty four-karat (pure gold) is so soft that it can easily be scratched or bent, and jewels can easily fall out,” Elliott says.
 “In order to make a ring that is stronger, anything under 24K is always an alloy with other metals, such as copper, silver, or platinum.
 Of the four most common gold purity levels, 10k is the most durable, though it also has the lowest gold content.”
 If selecting white gold, keep in mind that it will need to be rhodium plated at least once a year to keep its bright color.

 Consider your lifestyle before choosing a higher gold purity — if you work with your hands or are generally more concerned about the lifespan of your ring, opt for no more than 14-18 karats.